siciarek/cookiecutter-template-python/README.md

 ---

-The **cookiecutter-python-template** documentation was constructed using [Mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
+The **cookiecutter-template-python** documentation was constructed using [Mkdocs-material](https://squidfunk.github.io/mkdocs-material/).

 Source of this documentation can be found in [docs](docs) folder.